metaswarm

 .coverage-thresholds.json defines your thresholds and enforcement command.
 All three gates read from it.
 Change your test runner once, all gates update automatically.

 The thresholds work with any test runner.
-Set enforcement.command to pnpm test:coverage, pytest --cov, cargo tarpaulin, or whatever your project uses.
+The setup skill maps your detected test runner to the correct coverage command automatically — pnpm test:coverage, pytest --cov, cargo tarpaulin, go test -cover, or whatever your project uses.
 See coverage-enforcement.md for the full setup guide.

 Set It Up